Student Services and Student Life

 Campus Safety officers patrol the campus 24 hours a day, 7 days a week.
 According to the Education Code, Campus Safety is the liaison with local law enforcement agencies in all criminal action cases.
 Therefore, in the event of an emergency, individuals should promptly report the incident to Campus Safety.
 It is Campus Safety’s responsibility to contact police agencies.

-Campus Safety has the authority to enforce the sections of the Penal Code, California Vehicle Code, Education Code, Board Policies and Administrative Procedures, and the Standards of Student Conduct.
+Campus Safety has the authority to enforce the sections of the Penal Code, California Vehicle Code, Education Code, Board Policies and Administrative Procedures, and the Standards of Conduct.
 Any action which is a violation of the Penal Code of the State of California must be reported to the local police.

 Campus Safety also provides safety escorts for any member of the college community.
 These escorts are for safety, not convenience.
 Please refer to Campus Safety Policies and notices.